wayzelll/9berylliumcs3/quarter1/classRelationships.md

 Explanation: Many artists or bands hold concerts in the Philippines every year; people can look up who will be performing and check if tickets are available.
 ## Multiplicity
- 1: Many
+ 1: 1

-Explanation: A concert availability tracker is a whole system; therefore, many functions or objects can happen in it.
+Explanation: An artist can accommodate at least 1 concert or event.

 ## UML Class Relationship Diagram
 <img width="1366" height="768" alt="imagesclassRelationshipDiagram" src="https://github.com/user-attachments/assets/a648ce78-15f7-47fc-859a-e060d3276212" />